Nicholas Procter Burgh: Reception

-Burgh was well known is his days.
-Many of the books were republished in his time.
+Burgh was well known, and many of his books were republished in his lifetime.
 His Pocket-Book of Practical Rules for the Proportions of Modern Engines and Boilers for Land and Marine purposes even ran until the 7th edition in the mid 1880s, and his Engineer.
 King's Notes on Steam, reached the nineteenth edition in 1882.
 In the 1860s his work became internationally known.
 In the United States the Scientific American journal published reviews of his work, and his work was published by David Van Nostrand's D. Van Nostrand Company in New York.
-In Germany the engineer Conrad Matschoss (1908) acknowledged, that Burgh and John Bourne where the foremost authors on marine steam engines in the 1850s and 1860s.
+In Germany the engineer Conrad Matschoss (1908) acknowledged that Burgh and John Bourne were the foremost authors on marine steam engines of the 1850s and 1860s.

-After his death in the 20th century new developments in the field made Burgh's works obsolete, but references to his work kept appearing regularly on a small scale.
-For example, one of those references from 1930s mentioned that:
+After his death in the 20th century new developments in the field made Burgh's works obsolete, but references to his work recurred.
+One such reference from 1930s mentioned that: